-- Incorrectly completed timesheets will incur an administrative charge of £5 per timesheet. - Training certificates will remain at WNA & HMR offices, and will not be issued to members.
+- Incorrectly completed timesheets will incur an administrative charge of £5 per timesheet. - Training Courses and Certificates funded by WNA/HMR will remain at WNA & HMR offices, and will not be issued to members.
 However a letter of Compliance can be generated on request, to confirm the training achievement(s)/certification(s). - Bonuses are given to members at the discretion of the WNA & HMR management. - The terms and conditions must of any bonus or cash back schemes must be fully met before any payment is released.
 (WNA & HMR reserve the right to change the terms and conditions of any scheme, at any time, without notice